open-telemetry/oteps/text/0156-columnar-encoding.md

 * For standard OTLP streams containing univariate metrics that follow a model equivalent to that used by `system.memory.usage`, an automatic deduplication of data point attributes is performed.
 These shared data point attributes are moved to the definition of the metric itself.
-* For native Arrow OTLP streams issued by client SDKs supporting multivariant metrics declaration, a more optimal native representation is used.
+* For native Arrow OTLP streams issued by client SDKs supporting multivariate metrics declaration, a more optimal native representation is used (see the arrow schema for multivariate metrics).

 To take full advantage of this columnar representation, OTLP Arrow can optionally sort a subset of the text or binary columns to optimize the locality of identical data, thus increasing the compression ratio.
 More details on this aspect in the